rbiou/House-Alert/README.md

 TODO
+  - Add phone number to call in each agency
+  - Do only one connection to DB for all agencies
+  - Specific cases by agency :
+    - In'li
+      - Manage 502 Bad Gateway
     - GTF
       - Fix pictures
       - Manage address
       - Manage only Paris houses : add filter
     - Concordia
       - Manage multi pictures
-- ALL
-  - Add phone number to call in each agency